Everything you Need to Know about Coffee

 Ranked as the second biggest coffee producer worldwide.
 The rocky landscape and terrain make it incredibly difficult to harvest and transport the beans.
 Such care and attention to every element of the coffee production has produced a consistently good coffee bean, with a mild flavour and well-balanced acidity.

 The biggest coffee producing country in the world.
 The coffee plantations in Brazil often cover huge areas of land, need hundreds of people to manage them, and produce enormous quantities of both Arabica and Robusta beans.
 Brazilian coffee is medium-bodied and sweet, with a low acidity.

 You remember the legend of Kaldi?
 Well, coffee Arabica is a descendant of the original coffee trees discovered in Ethiopia.
 In the cup, Ethiopian coffee is bold and assertive; it is earthy and full-bodied.

-The Arabian Peninsula was first to commercially grow and cultivate coffee and it is an age old technique which results in Yemeni coffee having a distinctive taste that is deep, rich and like no other.
+The Arabian Peninsula was first to commercially grow and cultivate coffee and it is an age-old technique, which results in Yemeni coffee having a distinctive taste that is deep and rich, like no other.

 The Devil in the Darkness

-By the 17th century, coffee had made its way to Europe and was becoming popular across the continent.
+By the 17th century, coffee made its way to Europe and became popular across the continent.
 There was strong opposition to the roasted brew, with many calling the beverage the ‘bitter invention of Satan.’
 In 1615, the local clergy in Venice condemned the drink.

 Hungry for more?
-Subscribe to our newsletter.
+Subscribe to our Newsletter